julietabarrozo/PP_PROGRAMACION_I_111_Barrozo/README.md

 # 🏥 Patient Management System

-A modular Python console application developed for Programming Subject at University.
+A modular Python console application developed for a programming subject at University.
 The system manages patient registration, input validation, and data persistence for a private clinic.

 > 🌐 **Language Note:** Documentation is written in English, while the application interface, console prompts, and CSV data are in Spanish.